bdnorris/DES-340/lectures/lecture16-position-and-display.md

 }
 ```

 Easy if you only have a few items.
-It gets harder when you have several, and have to control multiple z-indexes.
+It gets harder when you have several and have to control multiple z-indexes.
 I like to start with 10s.
 That way, if I have two items, one set at "10" and one set at "20".
 Now I have a third element that needs to be in-between them, I can use "11".
 If I just did "1" and "2", I'd have to re-adjust everything.

-You can also use negative numbers (`-1`), if you need to push something below the default 0 label.
+You can also use negative numbers (`-1`) if you need to push something below the default 0 labels.
 Remember, **only elements with position other than `static` get z-index**, so if you need to push something below elements without "position", you will need to use negative numbers.

 ## Resources